EI-CoreBioinformatics/mikado/docs/_build/html/_sources/Usage_dir/Configure.txt

         monoloci_out: ''
         output_dir: .
         subloci_out: ''
-      orf_loading:
-        #  Parameters related to ORF loading.
-        #  - minimal_secondary_orf_length: Minimum length of a *secondary* ORF
-        #    to be loaded after the first, in bp.
-Default: 200 bps
-        #  - minimal_orf_length: Minimum length in bps of an ORF to be loaded,
-        #    as the primary ORF, onto a transcript.
-Default: 50 bps
-        #  - strand_specific: Boolean flag.
-If set to true, monoexonic transcripts
-        #    will not have their ORF reversed even if they would have an ORF on the opposite
-        #  strand.
-        minimal_orf_length: 50
-        minimal_secondary_orf_length: 200
-        strand_specific: true
       output_format:
         #  Parameters related to the output format.
         #    - source: prefix for the source field in the mikado output.